hneth/ds4psy/README.md

 library('ds4psy')  # load to use the package
 ```

-The most recent version of the [ds4psy book](https://bookdown.org/hneth/ds4psy/) is freely available at <https://bookdown.org/hneth/ds4psy/>.
+The most recent version of the [ds4psy book](https://bookdown.org/hneth/ds4psy/) is available at <https://bookdown.org/hneth/ds4psy/>.

 Course Coordinates
 ------------------